woocommerce/woocommerce/plugins/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ## Unreleased

+### Add legacy report items to new navigation #6507

+1. Enable the new navigation experience.
+2. Navigate to Analytics->Reports.
+3. Note that all the reports exist and navigating to those reports works as expected.
+4. Check that report menu items are marked active when navigating to that page.

 ### Fix double prefixing of navigation URLs #6460

 1. Register a navigation menu item with a full URL or admin link.